AplaProject/apla-docs-en/source/topics/templates2.rst

 .. code:: js

-      Text MyFunc(parameter number 1, parameter number 2) another text.
+      Text FuncName(parameter number 1, parameter number 2) another text.
-      MyFunc(parameter 1,,,parameter 4)
+      FuncName(parameter 1,,,parameter 4)

 If a parameter contains a comma, it should be enclosed in quotes marks (back quotes or double quotes).
 If a function can have only one parameter, commas can be used in it without quotes.
 Also, quotes should be used in case a parameter has an unpaired closing parenthesis.

 .. code:: js

-      MyFunc("parameter number 1, the second part of first paremeter") MyFunc(`parameter number 1, the second part of first paremeter`)
+      FuncName("parameter number 1, the second part of first paremeter") FuncName(`parameter number 1, the second part of first paremeter`)

 If you put a parameter in quotes, but a parameter itself includes quotes, then you can use different type of quotes or double them in the text.

 .. code:: js

-      MyFunc("parameter number 1, ""the second part of first"" paremeter") MyFunc(`parameter number 1, "the second part of first" paremeter`)
+      FuncName("parameter number 1, ""the second part of first"" paremeter") FuncName(`parameter number 1, "the second part of first" paremeter`)

 In description of functions, every parameter has a specific name.
 You can call functions and specify parameters in the order they were declared, or specify any set of parameters in any order by their names: ''Parameter_name: Parameter_value''.
 This approach allows to safely add new function parameters without breaking the compatibility with current templates.
-For example, all of these calls are correct in terms of language use for a function described as ''MyFunc(Class,Value,Body)'':
+For example, all of these calls are correct in terms of language use for a function described as ''FuncName(Class,Value,Body)'':

 .. code:: js

-      MyFunc(myclass, This is value, Div(divclass, This is paragraph.))
+      FuncName(myclass, This is value, Div(divclass, This is paragraph.))
-      MyFunc(Body: Div(divclass, This is paragraph.))
+      FuncName(Body: Div(divclass, This is paragraph.))
-      MyFunc(myclass, Body: Div(divclass, This is paragraph.))
+      FuncName(myclass, Body: Div(divclass, This is paragraph.))
-      MyFunc(Value: This is value, Body:
+      FuncName(Value: This is value, Body:
            Div(divclass, This is paragraph.)
       )
-      MyFunc(myclass, Value without Body)
+      FuncName(myclass, Value without Body)

 Functions can return text, generate HTML elements (for instance, ''Input''), or create HTML elements with nested HTML elements (''Div, P, Span'').
 In the latter case a parameter with a pre-defined name **Body** should be used to define nested elements.
 For example, two *div*, nested in another *div*, can look like this: